jiayihu/rx-polling/README.md

 2. Have tests passing.
 Run `test` script before committing/pushing.

 **@NOTE**: testing RxJS is currently really hard.
-This repo contains some custom utilities to improve testing and error reports.
+This repo uses [Jest](http://facebook.github.io/jest/) contains some custom utilities to improve testing and error reports.
 The following console output is not standard and totally custom, so be aware of possible issues.

 Nevertheless marbles are awesome!